tomaskraus/includio/README.md

 ## Commands

 The **command** is an optional part of a directive, that further manipulates the content to be inserted.
 The command is separated by a "|" (pipe) character from the file name.
 Command can have parameters, separated by a comma (,).

+Whole directive consists up to three sections:

+1. Directive mark - "@@"
+2. **Selector** - either file name or file name and a named part, separated by ":"
+3. Command(s), separated by "|"

 **Example:**